How to Export Respiratory Rate Data

 Share respiratory trends with your doctor.
 Track how respiratory rate changes with illness or altitude.
 Monitor for early signs of respiratory issues.

-HealthSave can also export blood oxygen, heart rate, sleep data and 30+ other health metrics from Apple Health.
+HealthSave can also export blood oxygen, heart rate, sleep data and other core Apple Health metrics.
 See the full feature list or check supported devices.